-A study published by the Journal of Clinical Sleep Medicine found that caffeine intake even six hours before bedtime can disrupt a persons’ sleep cycle that night.
-So, that coffee you had at 5 pm may very well be the reason you are awake at 11 pm.
+A study published by the Journal of Clinical Sleep Medicine found caffeine intake - even six hours before bedtime - can disrupt a persons’ sleep cycle that night.
+This means the coffee you had at 5pm may very well be the reason you are awake at 11pm.
 Stopping coffee intake (even temporarily) can improve your sleep quality as it allows your body to reset itself back to a ‘normal’ setting and lets your regular sleep hormones, such as melatonin, work naturally to guide you to sleep.

-You will possibly have less headaches as some are caused by a high caffeine intake.
-Of course, there will be the withdrawal symptoms, like a deep craving for sugar and excessive tiredness.
+You'll possibly have less headaches as some are caused by a high caffeine intake.
+Of course, there will be withdrawal symptoms, like a deep craving for sugar and excessive tiredness.
 But these will pass, and so too will the headaches that regular coffee intake can cause.
 Eventually, your head will thank you.

 Your dental hygiene can also improve.
-Most regular coffee drinkers have a subtle brown colour around their teeth which is thanks to regular coffee consumption.
+Most regular coffee drinkers have a subtle brown colour around their teeth, which is thanks to regular coffee consumption.
 Stopping your coffee intake will not fix the brown hue, but it will help it from getting worse.
-Also, a high caffeine intake can lead to teeth grinding.
-Another benefit of stopping the coffee can mean your jaw can have a rest.
+Also, did you know a high caffeine intake can lead to teeth grinding?
+Just another benefit of saying not to coffee.

 Caffeine is a diuretic, meaning it causes the kidneys to work harder to cleanse the blood.
 The organs then react to a caffeine hit by pulling extra water out of the bloodstream (along with caffeine molecules) and send it to the bladder for disposal.
 Naturally, the body fills up a lot more quickly when you’re drinking fluids, which means more trips to the bathroom and in-turn, possible dehydration.
 Ending the coffee intake, by either going cold turkey or slowly weaning yourself off it, means your body will be able to hold onto the water it needs to function more easily rather than constantly flushing it out.